 Drive’s Israeli Industrial Exhibition.
 The Hebrew

-lettering on a gleaming, Kaiser-Frazer car, assembled in , made a
+lettering on a gleaming, Kaiser-Frazer car, assembled in Israel, made a great

 1953(2nd of Elul, 5713): Seventy-three year old history Eugen Täubler who began his career teaching ath the Higher Institute for Jewish in Berlin and finished it teaching at HUC in Cincinnati, Ohio, passed away today.

 1955: Two years after the death of Joseph Stalin, old-line Bolshevik Semyon Dimanstein was rehabilitated by the Communists running the Soviet Union.
 Born in 1886, Dimanstein reportedly became a Rabbi after studying at a Chabad Yeshiva before becoming a Russian revolutionary.
 He was widely identified with Jewish issues inside the Soviet Union including the Jewish Autonomous Oblast in the Far East and Yidn in FSSR (Jews in the Soviet Union).
 He was a victim of Stalin’s murderous purges in 1938.
 Rehabilitation is sort of like the Communist version of Resurrection.

 1957: In Philadelphia, PA, “veteran WCAU Philadelphia news anchor Gene Crane and his first wife Joan”